Undergraduate awards and funding

-Scholarships and prizes are awarded according to academic performance in a given program, year or course.
-Each year, the Price Faculty of Engineering will notify all current students via UM email that scholarship applications are open early in the summer.
-Once a student has been selected for an award, Financial Aid and Awards will notify the recipient to accept or decline the award through their Aurora Student account.
-Students will be able to see the credit in the fee section of their Aurora Student fee account once the scholarship has been allocated.
+Each summer, the Price Faculty of Engineering will notify all current students via UM email that applications are open for any awards requiring written application.
+Once a student has been selected for an award (both automatic assessment and application-based awards), the UM Financial Aid and Awards Office will notify the successful recipient and provide instructions on how to accept or decline the award through their Aurora Student account.
+Students will be able to view a credit in the fee section of their Aurora Student account once the award has been allocated.

 Entrance awards